ansible/molecule/docs/index.md

 Molecule encourages an approach that results in consistently developed roles that are well-written, easily understood and maintained.

-Molecule supports only the latest two major versions of Ansible (N/N-1), meaning that if the latest version is 2.9.x, we will also test our code with 2.8.x.
+Molecule supports only the latest two major versions of Ansible (N/N-1).

 Once installed, the command line can be called using any of the methods
 below: